allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

     * Git Password / Personal Access Token
 * **Use docker mode** - If selected, tasks enqueued to the autoscaler will be executed by ClearML Agents running in [Docker mode](../../clearml_agent.md#docker-mode)
-* **Base Docker Image** (optional) - Option is displayed when `Use docker mode` is selected.
+* **Base Docker Image** (optional) - Available when `Use docker mode` is selected.
 Default Docker image in which the ClearML Agent will run.
-Provide a Docker stored in a
+Provide an image stored in a
   Docker artifactory so VM instances can automatically fetch it
 * **Compute Resources**
     * Resource Name - Assign a name to the resource type.
 This name will appear in the Autoscaler dashboard